-In order to have a more objective result for UPI, we have constructed a new dataset which is bigger than the one used in our previous work [41].
-This new dataset consists of 100 recordings obtained from 10 users during their gameplay.
-More specifically, each user randomly selected 10 audio clips from the GTZAN dataset [47], with one clip from each genre.
+In order to have a more objective result for UPI, we have constructed a new data set which is bigger than the one used in our previous work [41].
+This new data set consists of 100 recordings obtained from ten users during their gameplay.
+More specifically, each user randomly selected ten audio clips from the GTZAN data set [47], with one clip from each genre.
 The percussive instrument pairs were also determined by the users without specific restriction.
 The hit timing for each music piece is generated by the proposed method, while the ground-truth (locations and types of percussions by the user) are transcribed by human.
-All of the recordings were obtained with an Android pad with Android OS 4.4.2, with a single channel, a sample rate of 44.1kHz, and a bit resolution of 16 bit.
+All of the recordings were obtained with an Android pad with Android OS 4.4.2, with a single channel, a sample rate of 44.1 kHz, and a bit resolution of 16 b.
 There are four possible results after the classification of a frame, namely, correct, insertion, deletion, and confusion.
-Assuming that there are two types of percussion denoted as $percussion_X$ and percussiony, we can define the following quantities:
+Assuming that there are two types of percussion denoted as percussion_X and percussion_Y, we can define the following quantities.

-- Correct_X: The number of percussion_X frames which are classified correctly.
-(A percussion sound is considered to be classified correctly when the deviation from the groundtruth is within 2 frames or 32 milliseconds.) - Insertion_X: The number of no-percussion frames which are classified as percussion_X. - Deletion_X: The number of percussion_X frames which are classified as background music. - Confusion(X,Y): The number percussion_X frames which are classified as percussion_Y.
+- 1) Correct_X: The number of percussion_X frames which are classified correctly (a percussion sound is considered to be classified correctly when the deviation from the groundtruth is within 2 frames or 32 ms.) - Insertion_X: The number of no-percussion frames which are classified as percussion_X. - Deletion_X: The number of percussion_X frames which are classified as background music. - Confusion(X,Y): The number percussion_X frames which are classified as percussion_Y.

-For comparison, we also applied several well-known classifiers, including Support Vector Machine (SVM), Gaussian Mixture Models (GMM), K-Nearest Neighbor classifier (KNN), Naïve Bayes classifier (NB), and Quadratic Classifier (QC), with the proposed features of energy in salient frequency bins to classify each frame into three categories of no-percussion, percussionx, and percussiony.
+For comparison, we also applied several well-known classifiers, including support vector machine (SVM), Gaussian mixture models (GMM), K-nearest neighbor classifier (KNN), Naïve Bayes classifier (NB), and quadratic classifier (QC), with the proposed features of energy in salient frequency bins to classify each frame into three categories of no-percussion, percussion $X$, and percussion $Y$.
 For SVM, the RBF kernel is used in this experiment since the performance is better than linear and polynomial kernels for the validation test.
-For KNN, we set k=1 as the number of nearest neighbors to be picked since the performance is slightly better other values of k which was tested from 1 to 10.
+For KNN, we set k= 1 as the number of nearest neighbors to be picked since the performance is slightly better other values of k which was tested from 1 to 10.
 For GMM, the number of mixtures is equal to 2, and the type of the covariance matrix is diagonal.
-100 frames are randomly selected from the no-percussion potions of the recordings to be our training data of the no-percussion frames.
+About 100 frames are randomly selected from the no-percussion potions of the recordings to be our training data of the no-percussion frames.
 The training data for percussions is obtained from the percussion recordings recorded by the user right before the gameplay.